mlask-team/mlask-legacy/README.md

 Libs

 - *ui* - shared module containing all basic UI components.
 Components are documented with Storybook.
+- *{feature}/api* - all backend logic related to domain of this feature.
 - *{feature}/models* - interfaces for API's DTOs for the feature.
 - *{feature}/state* - set of NGRX feature modules encapsulating all business logic and state management.
 All implementation details are hidden behind facades.

+As you can see, this project has a set of libraries for every of its feature.
+This helps to keep all code related to one domain in one folder and follow the best DDD practices.

 ## Development server